 This plant does not require a lot of grooming.
 However, if the stems begin to grow too long, trim back to give them a neater appearance.

 How To Propagate Mistletoe Cactus Plants

 - Let it dry out for a few days until the cut surface has become callused

 - Take a mixture of moist sphagnum and sand and plant the shoot a couple of inches down.

 - Cover it with plastic until you can see it has taken root.

-- Rooting usually takes around 2 to 6 weeks depending on growing conditions and seasons.
+- Rooting usually takes around 2 to 6 weeks depending on growing conditions and growing season.

 Mistletoe Cacti Pests and Diseases

 This plant can experience a few pests.
 Mealybugs and scale insects are easy enough to get rid of and prevent.